BBS Graduate Student Society

 Melia Matthews - GPSA Representative

 Hi!
-I am a second year student in Dr. Karl Lewis’ lab in the Department of Biomedical Engineering.
+I am a third year candidate in Dr. Karl Lewis’ lab in the Department of Biomedical Engineering.
 My research is focused on bone homeostasis and mechanobiology, specifically developing a new in vivo imaging technique with Cornell Dots.
 I am excited to be collaborating with the Wiesner Lab (Materials Science) and the Delco Lab (CVM).
 I received my Bachelors in Biology from Whitman College in Walla Walla, WA and I am originally from rural Northern California.
 Outside of science, I am passionate about outdoor recreation, especially swimming, skiing, scuba diving, and underwater photography.
-On campus, I am involved in a number of organizations, including Graduate Women in Science, the Cornell Undergraduate Research Journal, the Graduate and Professional Student Assembly, and the Club Swim Team.
+On campus, I am involved in a number of organizations, including Graduate Women in Science, the Graduate and Professional Student Assembly, and the Club Swim Team.